All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Learn what clinical research says about Zepbound (tirzepatide) for menopause-related weight gain.
 Explore how this dual-action GLP-1/GIP medication may help midlife women lose weight.

 Zepbound (tirzepatide) is the most potent FDA-approved weight-loss injection currently available, and clinical trial data shows it can be highly effective for midlife women.
-Participants in the menopausal age range achieved up to 22% body weight reduction in pivotal trials, with significant decreases in visceral fat, insulin resistance, and cardiovascular risk markers that worsen during the hormonal transition.
+Participants in the menopausal age range achieved up to 22% body weight reduction in important trials, with significant decreases in visceral fat, insulin resistance, and cardiovascular risk markers that worsen during the hormonal transition.

 The Menopause Weight Challenge